 The greatest efficiency in supply chain management often comes from being able to exchange information with your suppliers in real time.

 ERP systems can help you plan and schedule your entire supply chain.
 By connecting your order and purchasing system with that of your suppliers, you can automatically place and track orders and the supplier will automatically issue an invoice.

 These systems can be very expensive.
 You can rent ERP systems from an application service provider.
 However, it's worth keeping in mind that you may incur extra costs for software implementation, staff training, maintenance etc. Find out more about supply chain management software.

 Securing supply chain data

 If you're sharing data and using connected information systems within your supply chain, remember that you will have duties and obligations to keep this data safe.
-You will need to set up strong data governance policies and put in place rules and measures to help you comply with the General Data Protection Regulation (GDPR).
+You will need to set up strong data governance policies and put in place rules and measures to help you comply with the UK General Data Protection Regulation (UK GDPR).